OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Peripherals/one-wire.md

 Most GPIOs will work, but for now, let's use GPIO19.
 Some One-Wire devices will require a **pull-up resistor** on the Data line.
 For example, the popular DS18B20 temperature sensor, requires a 4.7 kΩ pull-up resistor on the Data line to operate properly.
 Some One-Wire devices have built-in pull-up resistors or can require different resistance values, check the datasheet of your device to be sure!

 > A pull-up resistor is a connection between, in this case, the data line and the voltage line.
-When the Data line is in active the pull up resistor will "pull" the signal to a logical high.
+When the Data line is inactive, the pull up resistor will "pull" the signal to a logical high.
 Then when the Data line goes active, it will override the pull-up.
 It essentially ensures the logical level is always valid.

 <!-- TODO: expand on pull up resistors -->